drakefys2019/labs/_projects/lab3/lab3.md

 ### Obstructions
 Consider this Bonsai tree sculpture in the monastery.

-<span style="color: blue">In your own words, describe the simple lesson this puzzle attempts to communicate to the player.</span>
+<span style="color: blue">What simple lesson this puzzle attempts to communicate to the player?</span>

 ![Image 2](captures/capture_2.jpg#capture)